tagohd/mono/Characters/Luke Campbell/Luke Campbell.md

 # Not really THE CHOSEN ONE
 %%
-Sudosays:: I have responded.
-Also, I added tags for Works Cited, and incorporated some bits from the plot.
-#majorChange #unseenByLun
+trivial:: Added tags for Works Cited.
 %%
 Adapted from [[(6) June 2023 Chat Logs#^aecda7|(6) June 2023 Chat Logs]]: